Brunus75/memento/bookmarks.md

 WP White Security Tip: If you already have an .htaccess file in the root of your WordPress, download the existing one and add the below at the end of the .htaccess file.
 It is important to always add content outside the # BEGIN WordPress and # END WordPress lines.
 ```
 * Hacked: What to Do When Your WordPress Website Has Been Compromised : https://speckyboy.com/wordpress-compromised
+* 20 Tips to Secure Your WordPress Website : https://joetechreviews.com/20-tips-to-secure-your-wordpress-website

 ## :no_entry: SECURITY